Dsap5131/checkers/README.md

 # CHECKERS

-Hi.
-This project is to improve my skills.
-The goal is to create a simple game of checkers with extremely clean and professional code, to use the latest up-to-date practices and tools (including CI/CD), and to learn.
+Its Checkers :)

+Just a simple project updated every once in awhile as I improve my software development skills.
-The specific goals of this project are to create checkers using Python and Flask.
-Use strong soft dev tools like git and jenkins.
-Then publish my first public project.
+The main goals of this project being to improve my Python software development skills.
+This includes using new software, like Flask.

+Practice makes perfect.
+Feel free to leave comments and help improve the professional and socially responsible code I write.

 # TODO